YottaDB/YDBDoc/ProgGuide/langfeat.rst

 Example:

 .. parsed-literal::
-   GTM>WRITE 8E6
+   YDB>WRITE 8E6
    8000000
-   GTM> WRITE 8E-6
+   YDB> WRITE 8E-6
    .000008
-   GTM>
+   YDB>

 .. note::
    The exponential numeric form may lead to ambiguities in the meaning of subscripts.
 Because numeric subscripts collate ahead of string subscripts, the string subscript "01E5" is not the same as the numeric subscript 01E5.

-YottaDB/GT.M handles numeric strings which are not canonical within the implementation as strings unless the application specifically requests they be treated as numbers.
+YottaDB handles numeric strings which are not canonical within the implementation as strings unless the application specifically requests they be treated as numbers.
 Any use in a context defined as numeric elicits numeric treatment; this includes operands of numeric operators, numeric literals, and some intrinsic function arguments.
-When the code creates a large number out of range , YottaDB/GT.M gives a NUMOFLOW error.
-When the code creates a small fractional number out of range YottaDB/GT.M treats it as zero (0).
-The YottaDB/GT.M number range is (to the limit of accuracy) 1E-43 to 1E47.
-When the application creates an in-range number that exceeds the YottaDB/GT.M numeric accuracy of 18 significant digits, YottaDB/GT.M silently retains the most significant digits.
-With standard collation, YottaDB/GT.M collates canonic numeric strings used as subscripts numerically, while it collates non-canonic numbers as strings.
+When the code creates a large number out of range , YottaDB gives a NUMOFLOW error.
+When the code creates a small fractional number out of range YottaDB treats it as zero (0).
+The YottaDB number range is (to the limit of accuracy) 1E-43 to 1E47.
+When the application creates an in-range number that exceeds the YottaDB numeric accuracy of 18 significant digits, YottaDB silently retains the most significant digits.
+With standard collation, YottaDB collates canonic numeric strings used as subscripts numerically, while it collates non-canonic numbers as strings.

 ----------------------------
 Expressions
 ----------------------------

-The following items are legal M expression atoms (expratom).
+The following items are legal M expression atoms (expratoms).
 An expression atom is a component of an M expression.

 * Local variables
 * Global variables